 Research-related expenses are covered by the Research Training Support Grant (RTSG), which is awarded on the basis of student need.
 It is a flexible fund that can be used to support a wide range of research activities, materials and other costs, as long as they are essential to the satisfactory completion of the doctoral thesis.
 For example, it can be used to support:

 study visits in the UK or overseas, e.g. for archival research, interviews, fieldwork;

 conference attendance in the UK or overseas, if presenting your doctoral research;

 other research costs or materials, e.g. digitised archival materials, books that are otherwise not readily accessible, costs associated with laboratory analysis.

-Applications will be considered four times a year.
-Upcoming deadlines:
+Applications will be considered at the following upcoming deadlines:

 Full award, fees-only, full-time and part-time OOC DTP award holders are eligible to apply.